Faces of Public Lands

 Thanks to thousands of GYC advocates and people across the country, we made it clear that our public lands are not, and never will be, for sale.
 People from every walk of life and political perspective stood up for public lands and made their voice heard.
 Because of you, we stopped this assault on our national public lands.

 However, it’s clear the fight to keep public lands in public hands is not over.
-Senator Lee is already talking about introducing new proposals to sell public lands.
 The Greater Yellowstone Coalition will diligently monitor threats to public lands and call on Americans to take action against these short-sighted and misguided proposals.

 Sign our petition to show your opposition to the sale of public lands and you’ll also receive important calls to action on any emerging sell-off provisions.